-The children will be guided to manage their asthma so that they can fully enjoy all camp activities.
+The children will be guided to manage their asthma so that they can full enjoy all camp activities.

 Camp Easy Breathers takes place every June and is held at Camp Aranzazu in Rockport, Texas.
-Camp Aranzazu is a not-for-profit camp facility designed to fit the needs of children with chronic illnesses or disabilities.
+Camp Aranzazu is a non-profit camp facility designed to fit the needs of children with chronic illnesses or disabilities or call Aracely Bigelow, Camp Director at (361) 694-4580

-The camp's staff includes asthma specialists, nurses, doctors, respiratory therapists and other health professionals from the community.
+The camps staff includes asthma specialists, nurses, doctors, respiratory therapists and other health professionals from the community.